sd2wiebe/-PyBer_Analysis/README.md

 ## Summary

 In conclusion the ride and fare total are where we expected them to be in regards to the city type.
 However, we did not expect the average fare per driver for urban cities to be less than half of that in suburban cities and less than a third of that in rural cities.
 This large disparity needs to be addressed.
 The significantly less fare/driver in urban cities is due to the very high amount of drivers, I would reccomend having less drivers in urban cities to bring that average closer to the suburban and rural numbers.
 I would also reccomend hiring more drivers in rural areas, as the average fare per driver is very high at 55.48$, so there is certainly room for more employees in these rural settings.
-Apotential solution would be to have
+A potential solution would be to have a portion of urban drivers relocate to rural cities where they will enjoy a higher fare/driver.

-Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.